-Why conduct a Risk Assessment?
+Why conduct an Occupational Risk Assessment?

 As per the regulations in terms of the Occupational Health and Safety Act, No. 85 of 1993, an occupational risk assessment should be performed when employees could be exposed to health hazards.
 These health hazards could result from the work environment, general work activities or processes.